muddery/muddery/OUTPUTS.md

                  "offlines": [{"name": "<OFFLINE_PLAYER_NAME>", "dbref": "<OFFLINE_PLAYER_DBREF>"}]}
 }
 ```
 When a player send a `look` command to the server to looking at a room, the server will send back these data.
-These data is the room's appearance and all objects that in this room.
+These data is the room's appearance and all objects that in this room.<br>
-These data are similar to the `look`, but the room has more data about other objects in it.
+These data are similar to the `look`, but the room has more data about other objects in it.<br>
-`exits` are a list of exits.
+`exits` are a list of exits.<br>
-`things` are a list of common objects in the room.
+`things` are a list of common objects in the room.<br>
-`npcs` are a list of NPCs in the room.
+`npcs` are a list of NPCs in the room.<br>
-`players` are online players while `offlines` are offline players.
+`players` are online players while `offlines` are offline players.<br>
 This only return available objects to players.
-Objects that does not match the condition will not be sent to the players.
+Objects that does not match the condition will not be sent to the players.<br>
 When a player login or moves into a room, these data will be sent to the player automatically.